 TIME TO LEAVE.

 Britannia was moored at Cape Canaveral, Florida, and needed to be sailed up the Eastern seaboard to the Beaufort Morehead City inlet, then up a river to the Pamlico and a marina slip I had leased inside the lagoon.
 It was not practical to bring her up the intracoastal waterway because of her 6’ 6” inch draft.
-It was not a long passage compared to some of the ocean voyages we have made and it could also be an easy trip if we timed it right.
-We were looking for southerly winds to fill the fore-Course squaresail and also hitch a ride on the famous Gulf Stream current that flows up the Eastern Seaboard of the USA.
+It was not a long passage compared to some of the ocean voyages we have made, and it could also be an easy trip if we timed it right.
+We were looking for southerly winds to fill the fore-course squaresail, and also hitch a ride on the famous Gulf Stream current that flows up the Eastern Seaboard of the USA.

 Seafarers have known about the Gulf Stream for a long time.
-In 1513 Spanish explorer Ponce De Leon noted there was a strong current running north, and Spanish treasure ships used the stream to speed their passage across the Atlantic, hence it also being the domain of pirates and many shipwrecks.
+In 1513 Spanish explorer Ponce De Leon noted there was a strong current running north, and Spanish treasure ships used the stream to speed their passage across the Atlantic, hence it also became the domain of pirates and many shipwrecks.
 History was indeed made in these waters.

 Unfortunately from January until April the winds had been predominantly from the north, with strong fronts swinging across Florida, bringing torrential rain and 20 to 30 knot northerly winds.
 This created wind-over-current in the Gulf Stream and horrendous breaking waves.
-I can't say I blame Britannia for not wanting to brave that passage and happy enough to wait in her snug marina dock.
+I can't say I blame Britannia for not wanting to brave that passage, and happy enough to wait in her snug marina dock.
 But at $675 a month I needed her out of it and I frequently became red-eyed looking at weather projections on the web.
-I had subscribed to Chris Parker’s marine weather forecasting service and he sent regular weather updates with possible windows for the trip north.
+I had subscribed to Chris Parker’s marine weather forecasting service and he sent regular weather update, with possible windows for the trip north.
 Chris will be known to ocean sailors for his worldwide meteorological forecasting, www.Chrisparker.com, and I cannot speak highly enough of his service.

 THE CREW